cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 {% newthought 'In the expression _machine learning_' %}, are the machines actually learning anything?

-In the book "Artifical Intelligence, a guide for thinking humans" Melanie Mitchell explains that
+In the book "Artificial Intelligence, a guide for thinking humans" Melanie Mitchell explains that

 {% epigraph
 "Learning in neural networks simply consists in gradually modifying the weights on connections so that each output’s error gets as close to 0 as possible on all training examples."
-"Melanie Mitchell" "Artifical Intelligence, a guide for thinking humans" %}
+"Melanie Mitchell" "Artificial Intelligence, a guide for thinking humans" %}

 Let's explore what "learning" means for machine learning, guided by Mitchell's book.
 More specifically, we will concentrate on "deep learning", a branch of machine learning that has powered most of the recent advances in artificial intelligence.